 • Fiddly changing the grind

 The adjustable burr grinder mechanism is ceramic and high-quality stainless steel.
-There’s a little manual detailing how to adjust the grinding grade, a process we initially found a little fiddly.
+There’s a manual detailing how to adjust the grinding grade, a process we initially found a little fiddly.
 First, we had to remove the handle, hold the thread, change the cog for a fine or coarser grind, and then put it back together again.
 However, after a few times, it does become almost intuitive.

 Porlex Tall II hand grinder